Summary

 Have you ever been in a position where someone is being bullied but you’re worried that you’ll become a target if you say something to a teacher or adult?

 This is a natural reaction and not one you should feel guilty about.
-Often times when children see a bullying incident they feel powerless and this inaction can lead to a loss of self-respect.
+Often times when children see a bullying incident they feel powerless and this inaction can lead to feelings of guilt or even a loss of self-respect.

-So, not only is the person who is being bullied suffering by that very act, but people who see it happen and do nothing, can be affected badly as well.
+So, not only is the person who is being bullied suffering by that very act, but people who see it happen and don’t do anything can be affected badly as well.

 Speak up